hbctraining/Intro-to-R/lessons/08_ggplot2.md

 ***

-### Using custom functions with plots
+### Consistent formatting using custom functions

-When we are creating multiple plots for publication purposes, it is helpful to ensure all plots have a similar formating.
-We can do this by creating a custom function with our preferences for the theme.
-Remember that the structure of a function is:
+When publishing, it is helpful to ensure all plots have similar formatting.
+To do thism we can create a custom function with our preferences for the theme.
+Remember the structure of a function is:

 ```r
 name_of_function <- function(arguments) {